 A contract with a customer exists when there is commitment and approval from both parties involved, the rights of the parties are identified, payment terms are defined, the contract has commercial substance and collectability of consideration is probable.
 The Company has determined that the contract with the customer is established when the customer purchase order is accepted or acknowledged.
-Long-term agreements (LTAs) are used by the Company and certain of its customers to reduce their supply uncertainty for a period of time, typically multiple years.
+Long-term agreements ("LTAs") are used by the Company and certain of its customers to reduce their supply uncertainty for a period of time, typically multiple years.
 While these LTAs define commercial terms including pricing, termination rights and other contractual requirements, they do not represent the contract with the customer for revenue recognition purposes.

-Approximately 98% and 97% of the Company's revenue was generated from the sale of products to customers in the industrial and aerospace/defense markets for each of the years ended April 1, 2023 and April 2, 2022, respectively.
-During fiscal 2023, approximately 2% of the Company's revenue was derived from services performed for customers, which included repair and refurbishment work performed on customer-controlled assets as well as design and test work, compared to approximately 3% for fiscal 2022.
+Approximately 98% of the Company's revenue was generated from the sale of products to customers in the Industrial and Aerospace/Defense markets for each of the years ended March 30, 2024 and April 1, 2023.
+The remaining 2% of the Company's revenue for each of the last two fiscal years was derived from services performed for customers, which included repair and refurbishment work performed on customer-controlled assets as well as design and test work.

-Refer to Note 2 - "Summary of Significant Accounting Policies" for further discussion regarding the Company's revenue policy.
+Refer to Note 2 for further discussion regarding the Company's revenue policy.